Polprzewodnikowy/SummerCart64/docs/06_build_guide.md

 **Please read the following instructions carefully before proceeding with programming.**

+***Note:*** This guide assumes you are using Windows 10 or above.

+You will require the following hardware:
+ - A PC running Windows 10 or above (any Linux distro should also work but programming FT232H EEPROM is arguably trickier without an official app).
-For initial programming you are going to need a PC and a USB to UART (serial) adapter (3.3V signaling is required, e.g. TTL-232R-3V3).
+ - A USB to UART (serial) adapter (with 3.3V signaling is required, e.g. TTL-232R-3V3).
-These steps assume you are using modern Windows OS (version 10 or higher).

-As for software, here's list of required applications:
+You will require the following applications and packages:
- - [FT_PROG](https://ftdichip.com/utilities/#ft_prog) - FTDI FT232H EEPROM programming software
+ - [FT_PROG](https://ftdichip.com/utilities/#ft_prog) - FTDI FT232H EEPROM programming software.
- - [Python 3](https://www.python.org/downloads/) with `pip3` - necessary for initial programming script: `primer.py` (windows install: check option add python to PATH)
+ - [Python 3](https://www.python.org/downloads/) with `pip3` - necessary for initial programming script: `primer.py` (Windows install: check option add python to PATH).
+ - [`sc64-extra-{version}.zip`](https://github.com/Polprzewodnikowy/SummerCart64/releases) - programming scripts and firmware files, download the latest version.

-Programming must be done in specific order for `primer.py` script to work correctly.
+**Programming must be done in specific order for `primer.py` script to work correctly.**

+Preparations:
+ 1. Install FT_PROG.
+ 2. Install Python 3.
+ 3. Unpack `sc64-extra-{version}.zip` into a folder.
+ 4. Open terminal and navigate to the folder you've unpacked SC64 files.

-First, program FT232H EEPROM:
+First, program the ***FT232H EEPROM***:
- 1. Connect SC64 board to the PC with USB-C cable
+ 1. Connect the SC64 board to your PC with a USB-C cable.
- 2. Locate FT232H EEPROM template `ft232h_config.xml`
+ 2. Locate FT232H EEPROM template `ft232h_config.xml` from the `fw/ftdi/` directory.
- 3. Launch `FT_PROG` software
+ 3. Launch `FT_PROG` software.
- 4. Click on `Scan and parse` if no device has shown up
+ 4. Click on `Scan and parse` if no device has shown up.
- 5. Right click on SC64 device and choose `Apply Template -> From File`
+ 5. Right click on SC64 device and choose `Apply Template -> From File`.
- 6. Select previously located `ft232h_config.xml`
+ 6. Select previously located `ft232h_config.xml`.
- 7. Right click on SC64 device and choose `Program Device`
+ 7. Right click on SC64 device and choose `Program Device`.

 Your SC64 should be ready for next programming step.

-Second, program FPGA, microcontroller and bootloader:
+Second, program ***FPGA, microcontroller and bootloader***:
- 1. Disconnect SC64 board from power (unplug USB-C cable)
+ 1. Disconnect SC64 board from power (unplug USB-C cable).
  2. Connect serial UART/TTL adapter to `TX/RX/GND` pads marked on the PCB.
-Cross connection TX -> RX, RX -> TX!
+Cross connection `TX -> RX`, `RX -> TX`!
- 3. Connect serial adapter to the PC
+ 3. Connect serial adapter to the PC.
- 4. Check in device manager which port number `COMx` is assigned to serial adapter
+ 4. Check in device manager which port number `COMx` is assigned to serial adapter.
- 5. Connect SC64 board to the PC with USB-C cable (***IMPORTANT:*** connect it to the same computer as serial adapter)
+ 5. Connect SC64 board to the PC with USB-C cable (***IMPORTANT:*** connect it to the same computer as serial adapter).
- 6. Locate `primer.py` script in root folder
+ 6. Locate `primer.py` script in the root folder.
- 7. Make sure these files are located in the same folder as `primer.py` script: `requirements.txt`, `sc64-firmware-{version}.bin`
+ 7. Make sure these files are located in the same folder as `primer.py` script: `requirements.txt`, `sc64-firmware-{version}.bin`.
- 8. Run `pip3 install -r requirements.txt` to install required python packages
+ 8. Run `pip3 install -r requirements.txt` in the terminal to install required python packages.
  9. Run `python3 primer.py COMx sc64-firmware-{version}.bin` (replace `COMx` with port located in step **4**).
-On Windows it's python instead of python3.
+On Windows it's `python` instead of `python3`.
- 10. Follow the instructions on the screen
+ 10. Follow the instructions on the screen.
- 11. Wait until programming process has finished (**DO NOT STOP PROGRAMMING PROCESS OR DISCONNECT SC64 BOARD FROM PC**, doing so might irrecoverably break programming through UART header and you would need to program FPGA and/or microcontroller with separate dedicated programming interfaces through *Tag-Connect* connector on the PCB)
+ 11. Wait until programming process has finished (**DO NOT STOP PROGRAMMING PROCESS OR DISCONNECT SC64 BOARD FROM PC**, doing so might irrecoverably break programming through UART header and you would need to program FPGA and/or microcontroller with separate dedicated programming interfaces through *Tag-Connect* connector on the PCB).

 Congratulations!
 Your SC64 flashcart should be ready for use!